Cupid’s Cocktail: A Valentine’s Day Drink Recipe

 If you enjoy this Champagne cocktail, I recommend you look further into the history and practice of creating shrubs.
 They really do bring a special something to the cocktail world.

-Ingredients in the balsamic fruit syrup
+To make the balsamic fruit syrup

 - Balsamic vinegar